Intel-PA/Intel-PA.github.io/static/docs/cluster_guide_gui.md

 ## GUI applications
-The machines have been set up with a VNC(virtual network computing) server, which allows you to forward graphics over network, which is useful for running any GUI applications such as IDEs and visaulising graphical output from your work.
+The machines have been set up with a VNC(virtual network computing) server, which allows you to forward graphics over network, which is useful for running any GUI applications such as IDEs and visualising graphical output from your work.

 A minimal example of how to set this up is as follows, assuming you have the following directory